patrick-levesque/herd-xdebug-toggler/README.md

 ## Extension Settings

-This extension provides the following configurable setting:
+This extension provides the following configurable settings:

+#### Automatic Detection

+When enabled, Xdebug will be automatically toggled on breakpoint changes or debug sessions.

-#### Breakpoint Detection
+#### Detection Mode

-Enable or disable the automatic detection of breakpoint changes.
-When enabled, the extension monitors breakpoints in the current workspace and automatically toggles Xdebug as needed.
+Allows you to select the detection mode for toggling Xdebug.
+This setting only applies when **Automatic Detection** is enabled.

+- **Debug Session** (default): Enables Xdebug when a debug session is started and disables Xdebug when the debug session is stopped.
+This mode is more reliable as it automatically manages Xdebug activation, ensuring it is only enabled when needed.

+- **Breakpoint Detection**: Monitors breakpoints in the current workspace and automatically enables Xdebug when a breakpoint is added.
+It will disable Xdebug when all breakpoints are removed.
+In this mode, at least one breakpoint must be added or removed to toggle Xdebug when a project is opened.

+#### Show Notifications

+When enabled, the extension will show notifications when Xdebug is toggled (enabled/disabled).
+When disabled, extension logs can still be found in the Output Panel under **Herd Xdebug Toggler**.